fernbe/geodata/README.md

 Source: The BNGRC (Madagascar National Disaster Management Agency)

-This table adds provinces to the top level of the BNGRC lookup table which uses 4-level administrative boundaries.
+This table adds provinces to the top level of the BNGRC lookup table which uses 4-level administrative divisions.

-Administrative Boundaries:
+Administrative Divisions:
 - Level 1 (Provinces)
 - Level 2 (Regions)
 - Level 3 (Districts)